-AbouBenAdhem@lemmy.world to Showerthoughts@lemmy.worldEnglish · 3 days agoThe fastest bicycle in history is the stationary bike on the ISS.message-squaremessage-square9fedilinkarrow-up1212arrow-down110
+AbouBenAdhem@lemmy.world to Showerthoughts@lemmy.worldEnglish · 8 months agoThe fastest bicycle in history is the stationary bike on the ISS.message-squaremessage-square9fedilinkarrow-up1220arrow-down110

-arrow-up1202arrow-down1message-squareThe fastest bicycle in history is the stationary bike on the ISS.AbouBenAdhem@lemmy.world to Showerthoughts@lemmy.worldEnglish · 3 days agomessage-square9fedilink
+arrow-up1210arrow-down1message-squareThe fastest bicycle in history is the stationary bike on the ISS.AbouBenAdhem@lemmy.world to Showerthoughts@lemmy.worldEnglish · 8 months agomessage-square9fedilink

 A bike on the ISS might be doing 27,600 km/h relative to Earth but the bikes on Earth are travelling at 107,000 km/h relative to the Sun.
 It’s all about perspective.